 Field Mapping Notes

-Below are some additional notes and instructions for mapping your web form fields to IRIS CRM lead fields:
+Below are some additional notes and instructions for mapping your web form fields to the CRM lead fields:

 Finding The Correct Web Form Field Names